 Day 7 - Guided tour of Bergen with 24-hour Bergen Card

-Today you have a guided tour of Bergen, as well as a 24-hour Bergen card at your disposal.
+Today you have a guided tour of Bergen.
 Your guide can tailormake your tour depending on your interests; such places as the Hanseatic harbour ‘Bryggen’, Fløibanen Funicular, Edward Grieg’s house at Troldhaugen and the Fish & Flower market.
 The Bergen Card allows free entrance to the cities museums, free public transportation and much more.

 Day 8 - Return to Oslo